amaglamatedclyde/RepData_PeerAssessment1/README.md

 ## Assignment

 In this assignment the step count observation data were analyzed and plotted using several methods.
 After
-imputing values for missing data the analyses were repeated.
+imputing values for missing data, the analyses were repeated.
 An output html file was then created by knitr.
 All analyses and procedures are documented in the final html report file.